jschaf/mccc/battle/hammelburg.md

 (GA) Bradley's guidance, insisted that no more than 300 men take part in the operation.
 Hoge assigned the mission to Combat Command B, commanded by LTC Creighton Abrams.
 A combat command was a precursor to a combined arms brigade.
-Abrams assigned the mission to \todo{LTC name?}.
+Abrams assigned the mission to \TODO{LTC name?}.
 Unfortunately, LTC fuck face had a fierce case of hemoroids.
 Upon close examination, Patton, who had seen many butts in his days in the horse calvary, exclaimed "what the fuck joe."
 CPT Abe Baum his S3